gadivalr/mess/_posts/python-notes-from-Intro-to-machine-learning/2018-04-14-python-notes-from-Intro-to-machine-learning.md

 The article was originally on [this repo](https://github.com/risan/risanb.com/blob/master/content/posts/python-notes-from-intro-to-machine-learning/index.md)

-I rarely use Python.
-I only have one repository at Github that is written in Python: [iris-flower-classifier](https://github.com/risan/iris-flower-classifier).
-And it was written two years ago!
+I found this repository at Github that is written in Python: [iris-flower-classifier](https://github.com/risan/iris-flower-classifier).
+And it was written seven years ago! lol

 A few days ago I took this free course from Udacity: [Intro to Machine Learning](https://eu.udacity.com/course/intro-to-machine-learning--ud120).
 The machine learning related codes are quite easy to grasp since it simply uses the [scikit-learn](http://scikit-learn.org/) modules.
 But most of the supporting Python modules that are provided by this course were like a black-box to me.
 I had no idea how to download a file in Python or what's the difference between a list, a tuple and a dictionary.